arrowgent/rebrowse/README.md

 originally designed for Discord in a Firejail can also be used in Chatty

-you will need to create this as the "Default Browser" system wide to a take effect some options to do this:
+you will need to create this as the "Default Browser" system wide to a take effect;
+some options to do this:

 # * overrides: